Installation

 This package contains all the libraries, classes, commands, and interfaces that your application will need to work with iOS and Android.

-Before running the install command it is important to set the following variables in your .env:
+Before running the install command, it is important to set the following variables in your .env:

 NATIVEPHP_APP_VERSION="DEBUG"